 I choose the latter.

-It's in this winter time that we enjoy watching the most movies in the evening.
-You see, we turn off all the lights, have the DVD player and TV hooked up to the stereo, make popcorn, and enjoy our movie nights even more than going to the show!
+It's in this winter time that we enjoy having movie nights, where we turn off all the lights, have the DVD player and TV hooked up to the stereo, make popcorn, and enjoy watching a movie, sometimes even more than going to the show!
+Yeah, it's a far cry from what our ancestors used to do but, well, this is the 21st century, and since I do not live on a farm, this is how we entertain ourselves in the evenings.

 Now we head into the month of March.